-The Company has filed a formal appeal in connection with the Bikupa decision on February 9, 2023; however, there can be no guarantee that the Company will achieve a favourable outcome in its appeal.
-A formal appeal for Bikupa 2 in relation to the February 14, 2023 decision was filed on March 10, 2023 by the Company.
-The Company has engaged an independent legal firm in Sweden that has expertise in these matters to assist in the appeal process.
+Company has engaged an independent legal firm in Sweden that has expertise in these matters to assist in the appeal process.
 The Company does not believe that the decisions have merit because in our opinion and those of our independent advisors, the decisions are not compatible with the current applicable law and therefore the amount claimed to be owed by the Company is not probable.
 According to general principles regarding the placement of the burden of proof, it is up to the Swedish Tax Agency to provide sufficient evidence in support of its decisions.
 In our opinion, the Swedish Tax Agency has not substantiated their claim.
-We are not aware of any precedent cases, authoritative literature, or other statement that supports the Swedish Tax Agency's position.
+We are not aware of any precedent cases, authoritative literature, or other statement that support the Swedish Tax Agency's position.